wdawson/okta.github.io/_source/_reference/okta_expression_language/index.md

 -------- | ---------
-`hasDirectoryUser()` | Checks whether the user has an Active Directory assignment and returns a boolean `hasWorkdayUser()` | Checks whether the user has a Workday assignment and returns a boolean `findDirectoryUser()` | Finds the Active Directory App user object and returns that object, or null if the user has more than one or no Active Directory assignments
+`hasDirectoryUser()` | Checks whether the user has an Active Directory assignment and returns a boolean `hasWorkdayUser()` | Checks whether the user has a Workday assignment and returns a boolean `findDirectoryUser()` | Finds the Active Directory App user object and returns that object or null if the user has more than one or no Active Directory assignments
-`findWorkdayUser()` | Finds the Workday App user object and returns that object, or null if the user has more than one or no Active Directory assignments
+`findWorkdayUser()` | Finds the Workday App user object and returns that object or null if the user has more than one or no Active Directory assignments

-The functions above are often used in tandem to check whether a user has an AD or Workday assignment, and if so return an AD or Workday attribute.
+The functions above are often used in tandem to check whether a user has an AD or Workday assignment, and if so, return an AD or Workday attribute.
 See the 'Popular Expressions' table below for some examples.

 ## Constants and Operators